tbalza/tbalza-blog-hugo/content/posts/docker_wordpress/docker_wordpress.md

 - ***EC2 Role:*** Similar to the ECS Task Role, it assigns permissions to the EC2 instances within the cluster to interact with AWS services necessary for their operation, like EFS or the EC2 Container Service itself.
 - ***Listeners and Target Group:*** Direct traffic from the ALB to the appropriate backend services based on the request, enabling secure and efficient traffic management.

+A heads-up: Grasping the following details requires a thorough understanding of each AWS service and the complex ways in which different permission levels interweave.
+Below is a service-by-service breakdown, detailing the necessary configurations to facilitate communication between individual services.

 **1. Amazon Elastic Container Service (ECS):**
 - *ECS Security Group (Inbound)*: Allow traffic from the Application Load Balancer (ALB).
 - *ECS Security Group (Outbound)*: Allow traffic to Amazon RDS, ECS, and the internet.